Annual Governance Statement for the Governing Body

 As such the Board always welcomes suggestions, feedback and ideas from the school community, indeed the Governors are proactive in their encouragement of engagement between members of its body and the parent community.
 The Governing Body serves the school and as such every member of the Board is approachable.

-Should a more formal approach be desired, then individuals are encouraged to write to the Chair of Governors, Mr Michael Gudgeon.
+Should a more formal approach be desired, then individuals are encouraged to write to the Chair of Governors, Mrs Rachael Caton.
 Any correspondence should be handed into the School Office and will be treated in the strictest of confidence.

-Finally, please note that the above is not a comprehensive list of duties and responsibilities undertaken by Governors of Settle C.E.Primary School.
+Finally, please note that the above is not a comprehensive list of duties and responsibilities undertaken by Governors of the Settle C.E.Primary School/Kirkby-in-Malhamdale School Federation.
 The information given is merely a brief overview of just a small proportion of the roles and responsibilities of a Governor but we hope it is helpful in providing you general information about what we do.

 Thank you for reading!